tonyallan/rosella/README.md

 #### Notes
 1. Portal items are preferred over a complex menu system as it more clearly identifes the actions available to a user.

+# Code
+### lambda-tools.py

+The AWS Lambda code editor uses a large amount of RAM, especially if you are editting multiple Lambda functions.
+This tool allows the files to be editted locally and then uploaded quckly as one or more zip files.

+Actions in a specified region allow:
+- list — display a list of lambda functions specified in a region
+- upload — build a zip file from the contents of a folder then upload the zip file to replace the current lambda files
+- create — create a new lambda function using the contents of a folder; create a zip file; then upload it to the Lambda function
+- sync — synchronise multipe folders (one per lambda function) with a set of lambda functions

+Arguments for each action are described in the code.